 Does anybody have any questions?'

 Using one of the words/phrases in bold from the above text, choose the word(s) from the question's selection box so that the sentence matches with the data in the below chart for Monthly Visitor Number to an Art Gallery.
 Only use one of the options in the selection box once.
-Click on the "Check Answers" button at the bottom of the quiz to check your answers.
+Click on the "Check" button at the bottom of the quiz to check your answers.

-When the answer is correct, two icons will appear next to the question.
-The first is an Additional Information Icon "".
-Click on this for extra information on the word/phrase and for a translation.
-The second is a Pronunciation Icon "".
-Click on this to listen to the pronunciation of the word/phrase.
+When the answer is correct, two icons will appear next to the answer.
+The icon contains extra information about the word/phrase.
+In the icon, you can listen to the pronunciation of the word/phrase.

 Sales Revenue Chart